 How Long Does It Take to Be a Health Information Technician?

-Most accredited RHIT programs can be completed within two years A four-year RHIA (registered health information administrator) option is also available for those seeking managerial positions.
+Most accredited RHIT programs can be completed within two years.
+A four-year RHIA (Registered Health Information Administrator) option is also available for those seeking managerial positions.

 Health Information Technician Certification

-- Analyze and assemble patient data.
+- Analyze and assemble patient data

-- Properly code diagnoses and procedures.
+- Properly code diagnoses and procedures

-- Properly submit compiled information to an insurance provider.
+- Properly submit compiled information to an insurance provider

-How Much Does It Cost To Become A Health Information Technician?
+How Much Does It Cost to Become a Health Information Technician?

-Fortunately, most schools offer some form of financial aid or tuition assistance, so be sure to speak to a financial aid representative before enrolling.
+Of course, most schools offer some form of financial aid or tuition assistance, so be sure to speak to a financial aid representative before enrolling.

 Health Information Technician Required Skills